gbdrt/quasi-periodic/2-introduction_to_zelus/README.md

 ## Basics

 File basics.zls contains basic examples that illustrate the Zélus syntax.

-To compute the type signatures these examples type:
+To compute the type signatures of these examples type:

 ```
 make basics